shini4i/argo-watcher/docs/operations/database.md

 ## Schema overview

-There is a single table, `tasks`, that stores every deployment task and its status.
-Indexes are tuned for the two access patterns the Web UI uses: listing recent tasks and looking up a task by ID.
+There are two tables. `tasks` stores every deployment task and its status; indexes are tuned for the two access patterns the Web UI uses: listing recent tasks and looking up a task by ID.

 | Column | Type | Notes |
 |---|---|---|